Seahawks training camp Day 5: First-round draft pick L.J. Collier carted off with ankle injury

 RENTON — The Seahawks had their first significant injury of training camp on Tuesday when defensive end L.J.
-Collier left practice with a right ankle injury.
+Collier left practice with a right-ankle injury.

 The first-round pick out of Texas Christian was diagnosed with a high ankle sprain, ESPN’s Adam Schefter reported later Tuesday.
-Collier could miss the entire preseason, the NFL Networks’ Ian Rapoport reported.
+Collier could miss the entire preseason, NFL Network’s Ian Rapoport reported.

 Collier got tangled with right tackle Germain Ifedi on a pass rush during a play late in Tuesday’s workout, the team’s first practice in full pads.